Trekking in the Colombian Andes

 Meals: Breakfast, lunch, dinner

-Hike: 18.6 km
+Hike: 18.6 km (+- 8 hours)

 Elevation: start 3,950 m / max 4,150 m / end 3,850 mDay 7: Los Nevados National Park, Paramillo of Quindío and Cocora Valley

 After an energizing breakfast, you'll prepare your pack for the next adventure to the Paramillo of Quindío, the highest peak in the entire park.
-This awe-inspiring mountain is rife with sandy, earthy tones, complemented by magical wetlands which dot the terrain with bright colors.
-En route, you will have lunch and then visit the source of the Cardenas river, with a little bit of luck you will be able to catch a glimpse of the Tolima volcano in the distance.
+This awe-inspiring mountain is rife with sandy, earthy tones, complemented by magical wetlands that dot the terrain with bright colors.
+En route, you will have lunch and then visit the source of the Cardenas River, with a little bit of luck you will be able to catch a glimpse of the Tolima volcano in the distance.

 The hike will take you to another traditional farm where you will spend the night.
 This accommodation offers magnificent views of the whole Cocora Valley.
 "Cocora" comes from the name of an indigenous Quimbayan princess and means, "Star of Water."
 The mysterious and beautiful cloud forest in the valley makes that name especially appropriate.